yourwelcomematt/matt-obsidian-vault/Photography/Composition.md

 - The greater weight something has, the more it demands your attention
 	- Factors that carry differing weights include highlights, shadows, bright colours, details, and negative space
 	- Balance can be achieved by "balancing" these different factors in order to produce an aesthetically pleasing shot
-	- Highlights and bright colours normally carry the most weight
+	- Bright colours and highlights normally carry the most weight, followed by negative space, details, and shadows
 - Is the image top/bottom/left/right heavy?
 Is it pulling you to one side?
 Is it balanced?

 ## Backlighting and Sidelighting